 They’re rich in vitamins, minerals and fibre.

 The best sources of fibre are vegetables, fruits, whole grains and legumes such as lentils.

 - Cut the salt

-Reducing your salt intake can reduce your risk of stroke and heart disease by about one third.
+Reducing your salt intake can help reduce your risk of stroke and heart disease by at least 20%.

 - Choose healthy fats